 Nodoka Okisawa has been appointed 14th Chief Conductor of the City of Kyoto Symphony Orchestra.
 During her initial three-year term starting in March 2023, she will lead the renowned Japanese orchestra in subscription, education and family concerts.

 She is the winner of the renowned Concours international de jeunes chefs d'orchestre de Besançon 2019, where she was awarded the Grand Prix, the Orchestra Prize and the Audience Prize.
 In 2018, she won the Tokyo International Music Competition for Conducting, one of the most important international conducting competitions.

-Highlights of the current season include her subscription debuts with the Melbourne Symphony Orchestra, Orquesta de València, Yomiuri Nippon Symphony Orchestra and City of Kyoto Symphony Orchestra, among others.
-She also regularly conducts the NHK Symphony Orchestra, New Japan Philharmonic, Tokyo Symphony Orchestra, Japan Philharmonic Orchestra, Orchestra Ensemble Kanazawa and the Noord Nederlands Orkest.
+Highlights of the current season include her subscription debuts with the Melbourne Symphony Orchestra, Philharmonia Orchestra, MDR-Sinfonieorchester Leipzig and the Tonkünstler-Orchester Niederösterreich among others.
+She also regularly conducts the NHK Symphony Orchestra, Yomiuri Nippon Symphony Orchestra, New Japan Philharmonic, Tokyo Symphony Orchestra, Japan Philharmonic Orchestra and the Orchestra Ensemble Kanazawa.

 At the Seiji Ozawa Matsumoto Festival 2022, the 30th anniversary edition of the festival, Nodoka Okisawa gave her debut with the Saito Kinen Orchestra conducting W.A.
 Mozart's "Le Nozze di Figaro" in a production by Laurent Pelly to great acclaim.